 Check out this stunning crochet braids with a part in the middle.
-The hairstyle gets it shape from the heart-like shape it makes when parted in the middle.
+The hairstyle gets it to shape from the heart-like shape it makes when parted in the middle.
 This style is perfect for an elegant night out or everyday office wear.
-Be sure to consider our kinky curly natural weave.

 Crochet Braid Style with Side Parting

 This braided style is perfect if side parts are your desired hairstyles.
 The curls begin at the roots and they extend all the way to the ends.
 To take this look to the next level you could opt for a bright and bold lip color to make heads turn.

 If you love the curls of your natural hair, but don’t want to lose them completely – this hairstyle is perfect for you.
 It’s the perfect mix of elegance and sophistication.
 This curly style allows you to style it as voluminous as you want.